solana-mobile/solana-mobile-doc-site/docs/getting-started/saga-genesis-token.md

 ## Fetching complete mint list of holders

-For use cases, like snapshots and airdropping, you can query for the entire list of current holders.
+For use cases like snapshots and airdropping, you can query for the entire list of current holders.

 To fetch the entire collection list of Saga Genesis Token holders, you can use the `getAssetsByGroup` DAS API method.
 In the following example, the paginated response is a list of Saga Genesis Token Assets and metadata.